Additive functionals of Harmonic samples: the conditioned Dickman regime: Main results

-\textit{Specifications of the model}\\ Next we describe the family of choices for $\vartheta$ for which our result will be applied.
-Denote by $\mathcal{V}$ the collection of real functions on $\R_{+}$ of the form
+\textit{Specifications of the model}\\ Next we describe the family of choices for $\vartheta$ to which our result applies.
+Denote by $\mathcal V$ the collection of continuously differentiable functions $\vartheta:\R_+\to\R$ such that $\vartheta$ is eventually non-zero and regularly varying at infinity with positive index.
+More precisely, for each $\vartheta$ in $\mathcal V$ there exists $\alpha>0$ such that